odriverobotics/ODrive/docs/developer-guide.md

 1. Run `make` in the `Firmware` directory.
 2. Connect the ODrive via USB and power it up.
 3. Flash the firmware using [odrivetool dfu](odrivetool#device-firmware-update).

+If you get `/bin/sh: 1: python: not found` while running `make`, change the tup file command to use `python3`

 ### Flashing using an STLink/v2 programmer